Nutrition for Running

 Periodize your nutrition

-Your calorie and carb needs vary according to your training phase.
+Your calorie and carbohydrate needs vary depending on your training phase.
 During high-volume periods, increase carbs (5 to 7 g/kg).
-During the tapering phase before a race, reduce volume but maintain carbs to top off glycogen stores.
+During the tapering phase before a competition, reduce volume but maintain carbs to top up glycogen stores.

 5